Michael Pressman: Career

-It was time for a change.
-Television at that time was offering young directors a variety of dramatic content, and Pressman gravitated to directing more than a dozen films for television in quick succession during that medium's heyday.
+Afterwards, Pressman began working in television films and series.
 His most successful television movie was To Heal a Nation, about the building of the Vietnam memorial starring Eric Roberts.
 He also directed the famed Anne Tyler novel Saint Maybe, starring a young Tom McCarthy, Blythe Danner and Mary-Louise Parker for Hallmark Hall of Fame.
 His notoriety as a top director of dramatic content earned him an offer from David Kelley to co-executive produce and direct a much-anticipated new TV series called Picket Fences, which lasted four seasons and won him two Emmy Awards for Outstanding Drama Series.
 He next went on to launch Kelley's next show, Chicago Hope, which earned him another Emmy nomination for Outstanding Drama Series.

 Since then, Pressman has produced and directed numerous network series, including multiple episodes of the Emmy Award-winning series Law & Order SVU, and two seasons of the then new series Blue Bloods.
 Pressman also directed the final two hours of the Emmy-nominated TV mini-series Law & Order True Crime: The Menendez Murders, starring Edie Falco and Heather Graham.
 Most recently, Pressman executive produced the fifth and sixth season of NBC's Chicago Med.
 He left the series after the first year of the pandemic.

 Pressman's stage work includes directing the Los Angeles premiere of To Gillian on her 37th Birthday, which he then directed as a feature film starring Claire Danes, Michelle Pfeiffer, and Peter Gallagher and a Los Angeles equity waiver production of Frankie and Johnny in the Claire De Lune, which he also later adapted into the independent film Frankie and Johnny are Married.
 He also directed the 2008 Broadway revival of Come Back, Little Sheba, for which he cast S. Epatha Merkerson in the role of the lead character Lola, which had previously been played by only white actresses, and depicted an interracial relationship on stage.
 Merkerson went on to be Tony nominated for her performance in this role, which the New York Times called, “a performance that stops the heart.”
 Pressman won Best Director that year by the NAACP Artist Awards.

 In between series projects, Pressman also directed the play Finks in Los Angeles.
 It was a personal story for him as it is about the blacklisting of comic actor Jack Gilford during the McCarthy witch-hunt.
 Joe Gilford, the author of the play, was a childhood friend and they were able to share and embrace their pasts as children of the blacklist and how it affected both of their creative lives.